ibm-cloud-docs/assistant-data/dialog-methods.md

 <? $flights_found.![flight_code] ?>
 ```

 This expression returns an array of the `flight_code` values as `["OK123","LH421","TS4156"]`.
-See the [SpEL Collection projection documentation](https://docs.spring.io/spring/docs/3.0.x/reference/expressions.html) for more details.
+See the [SpEL Collection projection documentation](https://docs.spring.io/spring/docs/3.0.x/reference/expressions.html){: external} for more details.

 If you apply the `join()` method to the values in the returned array, the flight codes are displayed in a comma-separated list.
 For example, you can use the following syntax in a response: